javbotero/Outer-Coast/_includes/about.md

 Outer Coast seeks to teach and inspire promising young people to create virtuous change in the world and in their own lives.
 It aims to accomplish this mission by providing a rigorous and challenging academic curriculum marked by exceptional pedagogy and faculty engagement; by imparting the value of labor and service to a diverse student body entrusted with broad powers of self-governance; by cultivating love for community and respect for nature within the setting of Sitka, Alaska; by fostering creativity, curiosity, honesty, generosity, resilience, self-reliance, and good humor; and by accompanying students in their search for self-understanding and moral worth.

-#### Whom We Serve
+#### Our Student Body

-The student body of Outer Coast will be national and international in breadth, and diverse in many ways, including race, gender, and socioeconomic status.
-The project will make a special effort to recruit students from Alaska, particularly Alaska Natives and rural Alaskans, as well as high-achieving students from underserved backgrounds.
+Outer Coast seeks to serve a student body that is national and international in breadth and diverse in many ways, including racial, ethnic, cultural, and gender identities, and socioeconomic status.
+Outer Coast emphasizes reaching students from across Alaska, particularly Alaska Natives and rural Alaskans, as well as other high-potential students from backgrounds underrepresented and underserved in American higher education.

 <!-- This inserts the image -->
 <div class="center">